solana-foundation/developer-content/content/courses/tokens/nfts-with-metaplex.md

 We'll use the collection NFT address in the next step.

-### 2. Creating a Metaplex NFT inside the collection
+#### 2. Creating a Metaplex NFT inside the collection

 We'll now make a Metaplex NFT that's a member of the collection we just made.
 Make a new file called `create-metaplex-nft.ts`.
-The setup for this will look the same as previous, with slightly different imports:
+The setup for this will look the same as the previous file, with slightly different imports:

 ```typescript
 import {